dylanfrankcom/miniflux-to-instapaper/README.md

 ### 2. Saved Entries (`save_entry`)

 - Triggered when you manually save an article in Miniflux
-- Adds the saved article to Instapaper with a "[Saved from Miniflux]" tag
+- Adds the saved article to Instapaper
 - Useful for articles you want to read later

 > [!NOTE]